Church of the Ascension, Vilnius

 Near the church there is a former monastery of the Congregation of the Mission.
 The complex also had a hospital.
 The Missionaries named the hill on which the complex was built as Saviour's Hill.

 The upper two levels of the towers are adorned with corner pilasters, which feature coins and vases.
 In the niches of the second level of the main facade, there are two wooden sculptures from the 18th century.
 David is located in the eastern section, while Moses is in the western section.
 The height of the figure of David is 2.20 m, and that of Moses is 2.29 m, both standing on low (0.71 m and 0.61 m) profiled pedestals.
 The church has been constructed with crypts for the founders intended for burial.
 The church building is decorated with numerous baroque statues and embellishments, although the interior remains rather modest compared to the facade of the church.
-During the time when St. John's church housed 22 altars, the Ascension church had only seven.
+During the time when the Church of St. Johns housed 22 altars, the Ascension church had only seven.
 The church and chapels are adorned with scenes from the lives of saints and portraits of saints associated with the activities of missionaries.
-The church serves as the burial site for the family of the castellan of Nowogródek, the Grand Duchy of Lithuania, Antoni Nowosielski, as well as the cupbearer of the Grand Duchy of Lithuania, Leon Nowosielski.
+The church serves as the burial site for the family of the castellan of Nowogródek, the Grand Duchy of Lithuania, Antoni Nowosielski, as well as the cupbearer of Lithuania, Leon Nowosielski.

 Since 2022 the complex was under reconstruction.